heroalex/ioBroker.zeropv/README.md

 - **`checkPowerControlAdjustment()`** (`main.js:256`): Determines if power control adjustment is needed
   - Skips adjustment on first reading (establishes baseline)
-  - Calculates absolute power change between current and last reading
+  - Reads current inverter power limit from OpenDTU
+  - Calculates what the new inverter limit would be based on current grid power
-  - Only triggers adjustment if change ≥ `feedInThreshold`
+  - Only triggers adjustment if calculated limit change ≥ `feedInThreshold`
-  - Sets `powerControlActive` to false when change is below threshold
+  - Sets `powerControlActive` to false when limit change is below threshold
   - Calls `adjustInverterPowerLimit()` when adjustment is needed

 - **`adjustInverterPowerLimit()`** (`main.js:284`): Calculates and applies new power limits